Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 apiResponse.content (Array) An array of recommended content items.
 Each item contains:

-apiResponse.group (String) The A/B test group assignment for the visitor:
+apiResponse.group (String) The A/B test group assignment for the visitor.
+Use this to implement different behavior for test vs. control groups:

 apiResponse.model (String) Information about the personalization model used for this visitor.
 Indicates whether recommendations are based on a user interest profile or fallback logic.